cgabriel5/funneljs/README.md

 ➜ **instance.getElement(`index`)** &mdash; Return the first element of the last stack for use.

 - `index` (`Number`, _Optional_, _Default_: `0`) Index of element in stack to return.
-    - The index is optional.
-Omitting it will return the first element of the last element stack.
+    - Returns the first element of the last element stack.
 Providing an index will return the element at that index.
-- **Returns** instance.
+- **Returns** `HTMLElement` for use.

 ```js
 f("#red", "#green").getElement()  // will return --> <#red>